JackLJohnson/rpg-git-book/7-migrating.md

         /pgm3.clle
 ```

-Note that it will create all directories and files with lowercase names.
+Note that it will create all directories and stream files with lowercase names.

 ### Other possible ways.